 Hardware wallets for Bitcoin and cryptocurrencies

-Your Bitcoin or cryptocurrencies are still stored on the blockchain but the hardware wallets acts like gateways to interact with your wallet.
+Your Bitcoin or cryptocurrencies are still stored on the blockchain but the hardware device act like gateways to interact with your cryptos.

-The private and public keys to your wallets are also stored on the hardware crypto wallet.
-And in order to move your funds from the blockchain you need to use that specific hardware wallets.
-Which makes them the safest wallets to store your Bitcoin or cryptocurrencies at.
+The private and public keys to your wallets are also stored safely on the hardware wallet.
+And in order to move your funds from the blockchain, you need to use that specific hardware wallet.
+Which makes them the safest wallet types to store your Bitcoin or cryptocurrencies at.

 The benefits of hardware wallets

-- Most secure of all cryptocurrency wallets.
-Hardware wallet are easily the most secure.
-As they are not connected to the Internet and usually needs another security feature to enable transactions.
-As in managing that physical device.
-And they are perhaps easier to secure than a hardware wallet and easier to replace
+- A hardware device is easily the most secure.
+As they are not connected to the Internet and usually need another security feature to enable transactions.

 - User-friendly.
-We’ve seen with all hardware wallets an increase in attention to details that makes the UX (User Experience) much better.
+We’ve seen with all brands an increase in attention to details that makes the UX (User Experience) much better.
 With connected apps and intuitive UI (User Interface).

 - Mobile, they’re small and easy to take with you.
 But question is do you want to bring them with you anywhere?